KhronosGroup/SYCL_Reference/source/iface/host-allocation.rst

 Default behavior
 ================

-When using a :ref:`buffer`, the ownership of the pointer passed to the constructor of the class is, by default, passed to SYCL runtime, and that pointer cannot be used on the host side until the :ref:`buffer` or :ref:`image <iface-images>` is destroyed.
+When using a :ref:`buffer`, the ownership of a pointer passed to the constructor of the class is, by default, passed to SYCL runtime, and that pointer cannot be used on the host side until the :ref:`buffer` or :ref:`image <iface-images>` is destroyed.

-A SYCL application can access the contents of the memory managed by a SYCL buffer by using a :ref:`host_accessor` as defined in.
+A SYCL application can access the contents of the memory managed by a SYCL buffer by using a :ref:`host_accessor`.
 However, there is no guarantee that the host accessor synchronizes with the original host address used in its constructor.

 The pointer passed in is the one used to copy data back to the host, if needed, before buffer destruction.
-The memory pointed by host pointer will not be deallocated by the runtime, and the data is copied back from the device if there is a need for it.
+The memory pointed to by the host pointer will not be deallocated by the runtime, and the data is copied back from the device to the host through the host pointer if there is a need for it.